ArthurCh/ocp-on-azure/README.md

    # Switch directory
    $ cd ocp-on-azure
    ```
    There are three options for provisioning the infrastructure resources on Azure.
 Use one of the options below.
+Additionally, if you have an Azure DevOps account, you can easily build **Release** pipelines in Azure DevOps to provision infrastructure resources on Azure using any one of these options.

    - **Option 1: Azure CLI**